Misled into Signing Divorce Settlement in Arizona

 The Court Can Reopen its Approval of a Settlement Agreement

 The Court of Appeals ruled that it didn’t matter whether a separate property agreement merged into other divorce decree or was only incorporated into it.
-In either case, the decree would specifically refer to the court’s approval of the property disposition.
-Therefore, a divorce court can reopen a divorce decree to reevaluate its approval of the separate agreement.
+In either case, the order would specifically refer to the court’s approval of the property disposition.
+Therefore, a divorce court can reopen a divorce decree to reevaluate its approval of the separation agreement.

 Disclosure Rules Apply to Divorce Settlement Negotiations